frontsidebus/python-aws-automation/README.md

-# Automating AWS with Python
+#Python AWS Automation
-Repo for my mediocre AWS Python automation
+repo for my mediocre AWS Python automation
 *Your milage WILL vary*

 ## 01-webotron